 EMA supports ICH in its efforts to obtain early stakeholder input on a regional basis towards its good clinical practice (GCP) renovation process, by gathering the views and engaging European stakeholders via its Patients' and Consumers' (PCWP) and Healthcare Professionals' (HCPWP) Working Parties

 Once an ICH guideline has been finalised, the CHMP is responsible for implementing it as a European guideline.
 All harmonised guidelines are published on the EMA website on Scientific guidelines: ICH guidelines.

-The Agency also sits on the management board for the Medical Dictionary for Regulatory Activities (MedDRA).
+The Agency also sits on the management board of ICH's Medical Dictionary for Regulatory Activities (MedDRA).

 EMA is supporting ICH's pilot regional stakeholder engagement approach for the moderinsation of its good clinical practice guidance (ICH E6(R3)), by facilitating the obtaining of the relevant input in Europe via its Patients' and Consumers' (PCWP) and Healthcare Professionals' (HCPWP) Working Parties.
 The feedback gathered via EMA in Europe, along with